tranlg99/L4_project/meetings/meeting8.md

 * run it in chunks over ~four days with automated pipeline
 * no need to have the entire dataset converted before continuing work on the prediction model

-If it's really not practical to convert the whole dataset on colab, we can find some machine in SoCS to run this bit on.
+If it's really not practical to convert the whole dataset on colab, we can find some machine in SoCS to run this bit on. (see if I have access)

-__2. `Replacing the last layer of FCN ResNet50__
+__2. Replacing the last layer of FCN ResNet50__

 This is the architecture of the last layer of FCN ResNet 50, it gives output of shape `torch.Size([1, 21, 850, 1280])`
 ```